 A maximum of twelve players can participate in a game at a time.
 The casino is designated as the banker while the highest bidder is considered the player.
 Players also have the option of betting on a tie between the banker and the player.
 The cards are first dealt face-down.
 They are then turned over, and the caller counts the points secured by each player.
 If any player gets 8 or 9 points in the first round, they are declared the winner, and no more cards are dealt.
 A player who gets between 0 and 5 points is allowed another hit.
 If a player gets anything above that range, then they are required to stand.

 The highest payoff comes from betting on a tie between the banker and the house with an 8:1 percentage.
 Betting on the player’s game yields a 1:1 payoff while betting on the banker yields a 5% deduction because in most cases the house always wins.

 Punto Banco is a variant of Baccarat, one of the most popular casino games.

 This is a game of odds between the banker and the player.
 In this game, there are fixed rules and cards are dealt according to them.
-The main objective of the game is to bet on whose hand; the player or banker will be closest to the number 9.
-There are three bets available; the banker’s, the player’s or a tie between banker and player.
+The main objective of the game is to bet on whose hand, the player or the banker, will be closest to the number 9.
+There are three bets available; the banker’s, the player’s, or a tie between banker and player.

 Punto Banco is extremely popular because it is straightforward to play and even a beginner can learn the rules and begin enjoying the game without much hassle.